 Summary

 GitHub Actions is a very useful and user-friendly way to automate your repository workflows.
-Also, the available configuration options are a huge benefit when it comes to customizing GitHub Actions to your company’s environment and expectations.
-It opens many doors for various use cases, so we highly recommend checking it out.
-I’m sure we’ll use them for other purposes in our repositories at LiveChat.
+Also, the available configuration options are a huge benefit when it comes to customizing GitHub Actions workflows to your company's environment and expectations.